-15-2(b) If the results of the analysis determine that groundborne vibration would exceed applicable thresholds at sensitive receptors, the following measures shall be implemented:

-- i.
-Designate a complaint compliance coordinator and post this person's contact information in a location near construction areas where it is clearly visible to the nearby receptors most likely to be affected.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 15-2(b) If the results of the analysis determine that groundborne vibration would exceed applicable thresholds at sensitive receptors, the following measures shall be implemented: i.
+Designate a compliance coordinator and post this person's contact information in a location near construction areas where it is clearly visible to the nearby receptors most likely to be affected.
 The coordinator shall manage complaints and concerns resulting from activities that cause vibrations.
-The severity of the vibration concern should be assessed by the coordinator and, if necessary, evaluated by a qualified noise and vibration control expert. - ii.
-Conduct vibrationVibration-monitoring shall be conducted before and during vibration generating operations occurring within 100 feet of historic structures.
-Every attempt shall be made to limit construction-generated vibration levels during pile driving and other groundborne noise and vibration-generating activities in the vicinity of the historic structures in accordance with recommendations of the appropriate agency with authority. - iii.
-Cover or temporarily shore Adjacent adjacent historic features shall be covered or temporarily shored, as necessary, for protection from vibrations, in consultation with the appropriate cultural resources authority. - iv.
-Avoid or minimize the use of construction equipment known to generate high levels of groundborne vibration (e.g., pile drivers). - v.
-If Require that any pile driving is required within a 50-foot radius of residences, use alternative installation methods where possible (e.g., pile cushioning, jetting, predrilling, cast-in-place systems, resonance-free vibratory pile drivers) to reduce the number and amplitude of blows required to seat the pile. - vi.
-Conducting pPile-driving activities conducted within 285 feet of sensitive receptors shall be limited to daytime hours to avoid sleep disturbance during evening and nighttime hours.
+The severity of the vibration concern should be assessed by the coordinator and, if necessary, evaluated by a qualified noise and vibration control expert. ii.
+Conduct vibration monitoring before and during vibration generating operations occurring within 100 feet of historic structures.
+Every attempt shall be made to limit construction-generated vibration levels during pile driving and other groundborne noise and vibration-generating activities in the vicinity of the historic structures in accordance with recommendations of the appropriate agency with authority. iii.
+Cover or temporarily shore adjacent historic features, as necessary, for protection from vibrations, in consultation with the appropriate cultural resources authority. iv.
+Avoid or minimize the use of construction equipment known to generate high levels of groundborne vibration (e.g., pile drivers). v.
+Require that any pile driving within a 50-foot radius of residences use alternative installation methods where possible (e.g., pile cushioning, jetting, predrilling, cast-in-place systems, resonance-free vibratory pile drivers) to reduce the number and amplitude of blows required to seat the pile. vi.
+Conducting pile-driving activities within 285 feet of sensitive receptors shall be limited to daytime hours to avoid sleep disturbance during evening and nighttime hours.
+15-3(a) Identify noise-sensitive receptors in the vicinity of project activities and design projects to minimize exposure of sensitive receptors to long-term, operational noise sources (for example, water pumps) to reduce noise levels below applicable local standards.
+15-3(b) Conduct a preliminary noise analysis report to determine future operation-related noise and distances to sensitive receptors.
+If results of the analysis determine that operation-related noise levels would exceed applicable thresholds at sensitive receptors, noise-minimizing measures shall be incorporated into design, including but not limited to building a structure to encase the new noise generating infrastructure.
+Materials (masonry brick, metal shed, wood) used to house the infrastructure will be of solid construction and void of gaps at the ground, roof line, and joints.
+All vents will include acoustically rated louvers.
+15-3(d) Locate parking lots no closer than 65 feet from the nearest residential property line and at least 25 feet from habitat for noise-sensitive wildlife species unless: i. a detailed noise study is conducted that determines that placement of parking lots closer than the distances specified above will not result in noise levels that exceed 67 dBA at the nearest residential property line or 60 dBA from noise-sensitive habitat; or ii. appropriate mitigation measures, including permanent noise barriers, can be incorporated to reduce noise levels to equal the ambient noise level or referenced thresholds for residential property and noise sensitive habitat.